Frequently Asked Questions

 When is registration signup?

-Registration for each season begins about December 1.
+Registration for each season begins around January 1.

 Are returning players guaranteed a roster spot?